-Students will learn common veterinary terms relating to the dog and cat and the biology and development of these species.
-Students will identify common breeds of dogs (identified by the American Kennel Club) and cats, identify normal and abnormal behaviors and explain proper selection methods for these species.
+VA 104 Lecture Hours: 60 Students will learn common veterinary terms relating to the dog and cat and the biology and development of these species.
+Students will identify common breeds of dogs (Identified by the American Kennel Club) and cats, identify normal and abormal behaviors and explain proper selection methods for these species.
 Students will learn and demonstrate proper restraining methods for the dog and cat for various veterinary procedures.
 Students will learn grooming needs, basic health care and maintenance and vaccine programs for dogs and cats.
-Students will identify common internal and external parasites and prevention of the cat and dog.
-Students will be able to explain canine and feline reproduction, common diseases and prevention of disease and zoonoses.
+Students will learn grooming needs, basic health care and maintenance and vaccine programs for dogs.
+Students will eable to explain canine and feline reproduction, common diseases and prevention of the cat and dog.
 Students will be able to describe common canine and feline surgeries including spay / castration, dewclaw removal, tail docking, and declawing.
 Students will be able to describe the controversy around declawing in cats.
-Students will learn common veterinary terms relating to avian, laboratory, and exotics animals, identify common breeds of relevant species and describe the biology and development of these species.
-Students will explain proper avian, laboratory animals, and exotic breed selection methods, and normal and abnormal behaviors for these species.
-Students will learn grooming needs, basic health care, nutrition, husbandry and maintenance, and vaccine programs for avian, laboratory, and exotic animals.
-Students will learn and demonstrate proper restraining methods for various procedures involving avian, laboratory, and exotic animals.
-Students will be able to educate clients on common household hazards to birds, laboratory and exotic animals, including cleaning products, cigarette smoke, and certain types of wood.
-Students will identify common wildlife species, explain the classes of wildlife and understand the importance of wildlife in veterinary medicine including, wildlife management practices.
-Students will be able to discuss the career of wildlife rehabilitation.
-Students will learn terminology related to specific parts of the equine and identify anatomic and physiologic differences including dental formula and aging.
-Students will learn biology and husbandry and basic senses for the equine.
-Students will learn breeds and identifying factors for the equine.
-Students will learn body language and basic senses, behavior, restraint and humane handling and safety, physical examination, equine nutrition and parasite prevention and control.
-Students will learn and demonstrate knowledge of parasite and disease prevention, control and treatment for the equine.
-Students will learn administration of medications topical, oral, and parenterally and lab sample collection techniques for the equine veterinary patient.
+Students will eable context will eaving the able to explain describe the biology and development of these species.
+Students will eaving a describe the biology and development of these species.
+Students will eaving a describe the biology and development of these species.
+Students will eaving in cats.
+Students will eaving a describe the biology and development of these species.
+Students will eaving normal hash advectic retrains.
+Students will learn common veterinary, and exotic animals.
+Students will learn grooming needs, basic health care, nutrition, husbardry and maintenance, and vaccine programs for avags.
+Isboratory, and exotic avinals.
+Students will learn types of woods.
+Students will learn they for wood.
+Students will learn they for wood students will learn they for wood students will learn and montane havior, estraint devection programs for avags.
+Students will be able to equica and identify common widififier species, explain the classes of the equine.
+Students will topical, oral, and parenterally and lab sample collection techniques for the equine veterinary patient.
 Students will learn common surgical procedures for equine.
 Students will understand veterinary terminology associated with the pig and ruminants.
-Students will learn the dental formula, identification, restraint and humane handling, biology, husbandry and maintenance for the pig and ruminants.
-Students will learn physical examination, administration of medications and lab sample collection techniques, common diseases, zoonosis and vaccination protocol and common
+Students will learn the dental formula, identification, restraint and humane handling, biology, husbandry and maintenance for the pig and ruminants. techniques for the equine veterinary patient.
+Students will